Anvi98/micro-reddit/README.md

 Open a Terminal and run `rails c` to open the console for Rails.

-Create the Users, Posts and Comments using the model methods.
+Create the Users, Posts and Comments using the model methods:

-Test the relationships between the models to confirm that they are connected!
+#### Users

+To create a user, perform the following step:

+`user = User.create(username: "Alex", email: "alex@gmail.com")`

+This will create a user with id 1.

+#### Posts

+To create a post, perform the following step:

+`post = Post.create(title: "Programming is nice", body: "Reasons why...", user_id: 1)`

+This will create a post with id 1 that belongs to the user with id 1.

+#### Comments

+To create a comment, perform the following step:

+`comment = Comment.create(message: "Programming is sure a nice thing!", user_id: 1, post_id: 1)`

+This will create a comment with id 1 that belongs to the user with id 1 and to the post with id 1.

 ## Authors